grantrostig/pagination/README.md

 Design:

 I) Simple Class: Seemingly the simplest approach is to create a single large complex class, as a global or a Singleton.
-It would have a fully formatted string passed to it.
+It would have a fully formatted string passed to it for output to the end-user.
 It would then paginate the output.
 This approach would likely require four statements just to output one line item, or even just one data field.
 It would also require member functions to perform the function of separating logical line items, etc.

-II) Inherit or overload from std::ostreams or most likely its base.
+II) Inherit or overload from std::ostream or most likely its base.
 It is possible that the entire inheritance hierarchy would need to be duplicated, renamed and compiled rather than some simpler procedure.
 Not sure how this would work if at all, in a practical manner, but perhaps somehow the .flush() of the internal output buffer could be used or adapted.